Yayes-Yasta/cbc-oracle-attack/README.md

 ```

 Here we can see that the string to be encrypted is structured like this: `<id>-<pw>-<cookie>` where we have full control over `id` and `pw` but `cookie` is unknown.
 This is then encrypted and sent to server.py.
-Intererestingly, the encypted data is also printed.
+Interestingly, the encypted data is also printed.
 This should be good news.
 The ciphertext which includes `cookie` is leaked.
 So we have a partially controlled plaintext and we can always find out the corresponding ciphertext.
 Is there any way to find the unknown part of the plaintext under these circumstances?
 Well, let's take a look at the AES implementation to answer that.

 ### The AES implementation